dantasse/dump_tweets/README.txt

-Just trying to dump some tweets into a big json file
+Just a lil script to dump some tweets into a big csv file